dndworld/dndworld.github.io/faq/rulings.md

 Item: Metal equipment
 ```
 ==- **Druid: Wild Shape Clarification**
-**Rule:** You can use your action to magically assume the shape of a beast that you have seen before
+**Rule:** You can use your action to magically assume the shape of a beast that you have seen before<br>
 **Interpretation:** You need to have seen the actual creature.
 Seeing someone else shapechanged/wildshaped/polymorphed/etc. into the creature does not count<br>
 **Link to discussion:** FanMail
 ```yaml **Tags**